Collaborative causal inference on distributed data: Experiments

 \subsection{Common settings and evaluation scheme}

-We compared the performances of DC-QE (Algorithm \ref{alg-ps-cd}), centralized analysis, individual analysis (CA and IA, respectively, in Table \ref{tab:exp1},\ref{tab:exp2} and Figure \ref{fig:exp1ate},\ref{fig:exp2att}), federated IPW-MLE \citep{xiong2021federated} and FedCI \citep{vo2022bayesian}.
+We compared the performances of DC-QE (Algorithm \ref{alg-ps-cd}), centralized analysis, individual analysis (CA and IA, respectively, in Table \ref{tab:exp1},\ref{tab:exp2} and Fig. \ref{fig:exp1ate},\ref{fig:exp2att}), federated IPW-MLE \citep{xiong2021federated} and FedCI \citep{vo2022bayesian}.
 In centralized analysis, the analyst has the entire dataset $X$, treatments $Z$, and outcomes $Y$, and estimates their treatment effects.
 Conversely, in individual analysis, the analyst has one dataset $X_{k,l}$, treatments $Z_{k,l}$ and outcomes $Y_{k,l}$, and estimates the treatment effects from only them.
 Note that centralized analysis is considered an ideal case because the datasets $X_{k,l}$ cannot be shared in our target situation.
 Federated IPW-MLE (FIM) and FedCI are the related methods to this study, described in Section \ref{sec:relatedwork}.
-We do not consider the method proposed in \cite{han2021federated,han2022privacy} because the method aims to estimate the target average treatment effect (TATE), which is different from the estimands (ATE and ATT) we focus on.
-We aim mainly to demonstrate the extent to which the proposed method outperforms individual analysis by comparing its performance.
+We did not consider the method proposed in \cite{han2021federated,han2022privacy} because it aims to estimate the target average treatment effect (TATE), which is different from the estimands (ATE and ATT) that is the focus of this study.
+We aim mainly to demonstrate the extent to which the proposed method outperforms individual analysis by comparing its performance with that of individual analyses.

-The data distribution settings were common in both experiments.
-Suppose that the entire dataset $X$ is distributed into four parties: $c=d=2$ as
+Data distribution settings were common in both experiments.
+The entire dataset $X$ was distributed into four parties: $c=d=2$ as

-In this setting, five types of collaboration can be considered: \begin{itemize} \item Left-side collaboration between (1,1)th and (2,1)th parties (L-clb in tables and figures), \item Right-side collaboration between (1,2)th and (2,2)th parties (R-clb in tables and figures), \item Top-side collaboration between (1,1)th and (1,2)th parties (T-clb in tables and figures), \item Bottom-side collaboration between (2,1)th and (2,2)th parties, \item Whole collaboration between all parties (W-clb in tables and figures). \end{itemize} In experiments, we assume a situation where parties belonging to the same collaboration estimate treatment effects according to the Algorithm \ref{alg-ps-cd}.
+In this setting, five types of collaboration can be considered: \begin{itemize} \item Left-side collaboration between (1,1)th and (2,1)th parties (L-clb in tables and figures), \item Right-side collaboration between (1,2)th and (2,2)th parties (R-clb in tables and figures), \item Top-side collaboration between (1,1)th and (1,2)th parties (T-clb in tables and figures), \item Bottom-side collaboration between (2,1)th and (2,2)th parties, \item Whole collaboration between all parties (W-clb in tables and figures). \end{itemize} In the experiments, we assume a situation where parties belonging to the same collaboration estimate treatment effects according to Algorithm \ref{alg-ps-cd}.
 We explain details of data distribution for each experiment in Sections \ref{sec:exp_I} and \ref{sec:exp_II}.